-If you've made it this far, your blanket may actually need to go in the washing machine.
+Your blanket must go in the washing machine if you've made it this far.
 It's important to note that machine washing inevitably agitates the fibers in your clothes and bedding, which may cause pilling.
-Pilling is a natural phenomenon and doesn't damage your item, as it is simply the ends of the fibers tangling with other fibers and creating a small knot or 'pill'.
-You can remove pills either by hand or using a special pill removing tool like a sweater stone.
-If pilling really bothers you, it may be valuable to dry-clean your blanket (if the care tag allows it).
+Pilling is a natural phenomenon and doesn't damage your item, as it is simply the ends of the fibers tangling with other fibers and creating a small knot or 'pill .'You can remove pills by hand or use a special tool like a sweater stone.
+If pilling bothers you, it may be valuable to dry-clean your blanket (if the care tag allows it).

 Leaking beads from weighted blankets are also notorious for damaging washing machines, especially older models, so it's best to be extra careful.

-To speed the drying process and protect your floors, try putting down bath towels underneath the blanket to help absorb moisture and use a fan to circulate the air around the blanket.
-It's best practice to also make sure that it's not exposed to direct sunlight as this can cause discoloration.
+To speed the drying process and protect your floors, put bath towels underneath the blanket to help absorb moisture and use a fan to circulate the air around the blanket.
+It's also best practice to ensure that it's not exposed to direct sunlight, as this can cause discoloration.

-But again, you also need to consider the type of fabric and the fillers within the weighted blanket to ensure proper care and wash at the end of the day.
+You also need to consider the type of fabric and the fillers within the weighted blanket to ensure proper care and wash at the end of the day.

 First, are they breathable and suitable to use in any season?
 Do they tend to fray when used over time?
 Are they sustainable and eco-friendly?